Mudslide After Wildfire: Why Earth Movement Is Covered When Fire Is the Cause

 Why This Is California-Specific

-It is important to understand that this analysis reflects California law.
+This analysis reflects California law.
 The efficient proximate cause doctrine as described here, and particularly the unenforceability of ACC clauses, is not universal.
 A handful of other states — including Washington, West Virginia, and North Dakota — have similarly refused to enforce ACC language.
 But in the majority of states, ACC clauses are enforceable.
 In those jurisdictions, an insurer can deny a post-wildfire mudslide claim based on the earth movement exclusion, and the ACC language prevents the policyholder from arguing that fire was the predominant cause.

 This difference is enormous.
 In an ACC-enforcing state, the insurer does not need to prove that earth movement was the predominant cause.
 It only needs to show that an excluded peril contributed “in any sequence” to the loss — a far lower bar.
 The efficient proximate cause analysis that protects California policyholders does not exist in those jurisdictions.
 If you are dealing with a post-wildfire earth movement claim outside of California, consult with a qualified attorney in your state who understands your jurisdiction’s position on concurrent causation.